-All students in 1st grade through 12th grade shall wear a face mask to the extent possible while riding a bus.
-School districts may choose to require masking for students in pre-school or kindergarten in accordance with CDC guidance.
+All students shall wear a face mask while riding a bus.
+School districts may choose to require masking for students five years old or younger in accordance with CDC guidance.
 Exceptions may be granted on a case-by-case basis when wearing a face mask would compromise the health and safety of the student.
 It will be more difficult to have younger students comply with mask-wearing, but it will become the norm as they transition back into school.
 Monitors and drivers will need to remind them often and remember that it is new for them, too.